karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 Thus, I would advise the following.
 Determine the CUDA compute capability version and work from backwards.

-The key to a good tensorflow installation is also rigour and testing.
+The key to a good TensorFlow installation is also rigour and testing.
 Every step if your installation can be tested.

 * The compiler can be tested usually with ```gcc --version```
 * nvcc can be tested with ```nvcc --version``` and building the deviceQuery file
 * Python can be tested with ```python --version```
-* Tensorflow is the most difficult test, because even if the GPU is detected, it might just randomly fail at all sorts of places.
+* TensorFlow is the most difficult test, because even if the GPU is detected, it might just randomly fail at all sorts of places.

 In terms of the operating system, Ubuntu will be better supported, but the CUDA part of the installation on Windows is a significantly less bumpy journey in my experience.